kevsuxdev/kevsuxdev/README.md

-# 👋 Hey there, I'm Kevs Bruce!
+# 👋 Hey there, You can call me Kevs!

 Welcome to my GitHub!
-I'm a passionate **full-stack developer**, tech enthusiast, and SaaS builder based in the 🌴 Philippines.
-I love creating tools that solve real-world problems, especially for freelancers, entrepreneurs, and small businesses.
+I'm a passionate **Full-Stack Developer**, tech enthusiast based in the Philippines.
+I love web applications that solve real-world problems, especially for freelancers, entrepreneurs, and small businesses.

----

-## 🚀 What I'm Working On

-- 🛠️ **QuoteBee** – A proposal & quotation builder for service providers
-- 🧠 **Freelancer CRM** – Manage clients, invoices, and projects in one place
-- 🏘️ **RentRoster** – Rental property management system
-- 🧮 **Inventory Pro** – SaaS inventory system for growing businesses
-- 🪑 **SeatPlanr** – Smart classroom seating arrangements & attendance

 ---